 Emerging Markets Impact Investment Fund

-EMIIF will set the standard for best practice impact management in the region by adopting and promoting a ‘gender lens investment’ approach.
-The fund will encourage investment in enterprises that are women-led, provide products or services that benefit women, or adopt gender-friendly workplace policies.
+The fund will encourage investment in enterprises that are women-led, supply products or services that benefit women, or adopt gender-friendly workplace policies.
 Our approach—called ‘gender lens investing’—will set a standard for financing that also seeks to achieve an impact.

 Convergence is the global network for blended finance.
 It generates blended finance data, intelligence, and deal flow to increase private sector investment in developing countries.
 Its global membership includes public, private, and philanthropic investors as well as sponsors of transactions and funds.